lsst-ts/ts_mtdome/doc/component_statuses.rst

     * STOPPED: the stopShutter command has been executed
     * STOPPING: executing the stopShutter command

+CSCS

+    * No statuses because cannot be commanded.

 LCS

     * CONFIGURING: executing the configure command